-Clause 37 adds a new offence at new section 112 of the Firearms Act.
-It is now an offence to advertise a firearm "in a manner that depicts, counsels or promotes violence against a person" (new section 112(1)).
-This offence applies to a business and to the following individuals:
+Clause 37 adds a new offence at section 112 of the Firearms Act.
+It is now an offence to advertise a firearm "in a manner that depicts, counsels or promotes violence against a person" (section 112(1)).
+This offence applies to a business, as well as:

-- an owner or a partner of the business; - in the case of a corporation, a director or officer of the corporation; and - an individual who has a relationship with one of the above-mentioned people and who "has a direct influence on the operations of the business."
+- an owner or a partner of the business; - in the case of a corporation, a director or officer of the corporation; and - an individual who has a relationship with one of the above people who "has a direct influence on the operations of the business."

 This is a hybrid offence.
-If prosecuted as an indictable offence, the punishment is a maximum of two years in prison for a first offence or five years for a second or subsequent offence (new section 112(2)).
-It should be noted that pursuant to section 735 of the Code, an organization such as a business or a corporation that is convicted of an offence is liable to a fine in lieu of a term of imprisonment.
-This applies to offences under the Firearms Act.
-17
+If prosecuted as an indictable offence, the punishment is a maximum of two years in prison for a first offence or five years for a second or subsequent offence (section 112(2)).
+It should be noted that pursuant to section 735 of the Code, an organization, such as a business or a corporation, that is convicted of an offence is liable to a fine in lieu of a term of imprisonment.
+This includes offences under the Firearms Act.25